ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

     $ sudo apt-add-repository --yes --update ppa:ansible/ansible
     $ sudo apt install ansible

 .. note:: On older Ubuntu distributions, "software-properties-common" is called "python-software-properties".
+You may want to use ``apt-get`` instead of ``apt`` in older versions.

 Debian/Ubuntu packages can also be built from the source checkout, run: